 Required fees that are charged to students pursuant to PART ONE, subsections a and b, shall be waived for students who qualify for participation in the free or reduced-price lunch program under United States Department of Agriculture child nutrition programs.
-Students shall be provided forms prior to, or at the beginning of each school year, or upon initial enrollment in the District, which shall permit the District to use information the student has provided for qualification in the free or reduced-price lunch program to determine eligibility for fee waiver, and/or which shall provide the information necessary to determine whether a student qualifies for fee waiver because he or she meets the criteria for participation in the free or reduced-price lunch program.
-Students who qualify for free or reduced-price lunches shall be provided a fee waiver or be provided the necessary materials or equipment without charge for: (1) participation in extracurricular activities and (2) use of a musical instrument in optional music courses that are not extracurricular activities.
-Students or their parent(s)/guardian(s) may request a fee waiver prior to participating in or attending the activity, and prior to the purchase of the materials, and the fee waiver must be submitted prior to the time the fee is due or the time the specialized equipment or attire is needed.
+Students shall be provided forms prior to, or at the beginning of each school year, or upon initial enrollment in the District, which shall permit the District to use information the student has provided for qualification in the free or reduced-price lunch program to determine eligibility for fee waiver, and/or which shall provide the information necessary to determine whether a student qualifies for fee waiver because he or she meets the it was collected from students.
+Funds subject to the Student Fee Fund consist of money collected from or on behalf of students for: (1) participation in extracurricular activities, (2) post-secondary education costs and (3) summer school or night school.